- Who We Are

 Full-time Faculty Identifying as Community Psychologists: 2

 Available Student Assistantships: Graduate assistantships providing tuition reduction plus a stipend.
-Applications can be downloaded from http://www.newhaven.edu/admissions/gradadmissions/4931/
+Applications can be accessed at http://www.newhaven.edu/admissions/gradadmissions/4931/

 Community Psychology students come to UNH with a variety of educational and professional experiences and cultural perspectives.
 Such diversity promotes a healthy exchange of ideas and complements a dynamic learning environment.
-The program includes full- and part-time students, recent college graduates, and returning students.
+With a strong focus on social justice and program development, the 36-credit program includes full- and part-time students, recent college graduates, and returning students.
 Many of our students participate actively in campus life (e.g., the Community Psychology Club, the Graduate Student Council), in our CP Research Lab, and in community organizations in the Greater New Haven Area.
 Our students develop a strong identity with the program, the faculty, and the profession during their time here and beyond.